Disquiet

 Five More Important Steps When Your Track Is Done:

-Step 1: If you hosting platform allows for tags, be sure to include the project tag “disquiet0277″ (no spaces) in the name of your track.
+Step 1: If you hosting platform allows for tags, be sure to include the project tag “disquiet0277” (no spaces) in the name of your track.
 If you’re posting on SoundCloud in particular, this is essential to my locating the tracks and creating a playlist of them.

 Step 2: Upload your track.
 It is helpful but not essential that you use SoundCloud to host your track.